 Apprenticeship experience is the central component for electrician licensure in Texas.
 You will have to study the electrical code and legal requirements, as well as technical material related to the profession in order to pass the exams.

-Master electrician contractors and residential appliance installers don't need continuing education, but journeymen, apprentices and multiple license holders need four hours of coursework annually to retain their license, year to year.
-If you're enrolled in a technical college or program as part of your training, you don't need extra classwork for renewal.
+Master electrician contractors and residential appliance installers don't need continuing education.
+Although, journeymen, apprentices and multiple license holders need four hours of coursework annually to retain their license annually.
+If you're enrolled in a technical college or program as part of your training, you don't need the extra classwork.

 Four hours of courses must come from approved providers and cover the following subjects, according to the state of Texas: